Zeljko who? You probably don't know the name, but you certainly know the face if you have watched Jürgen Klopp in the dug-out over the last decade.

 Bar his three years at Neunkirchen, Buvac's only other taste of being 'number one' was a brief, unfulfilled spell as coach of Republika Srpska in 2013.
 Scheduled to meet a FIFA Select XI in an exhibition encounter, the match never happened.
 His lack of frontline managerial experience may be a worry for some, but there are precedents of men being thrown in at the deep end of the dug-out, and not only swimming, but walking on water.

 Julian Nagelsmann has excelled at Hoffenheim after stepping up from the youth ranks, Domenico Tedesco had less experience than Buvac when he was appointed Schalke boss last summer, and look where the Royal Blues are.
 Still not convinced?
-Well, Zinedine Zidane — having seen off Bayern Munich — is plotting a course for a third successive UEFA Champions League title at Real Madrid in his debut role at the top level.
+Well, Zinedine Zidane picked up a third successive UEFA Champions League title at Real Madrid in his debut role at the top level.
 Like Buvac, the iconic Frenchman had been a number two — to Carlo Ancelotti — before stepping up.